 The Program will provide an additional redevelopment incentive of five thousand dollars (\$5,000.00) to eligible households who elect to purchase a home located in a designated urban center certified by the PRDOH.
 To certify whether the property is located within a designated urban center, Applicants must submit a Redevelopment Incentive Certification Form to PRDOH.
-Applicants whose properties are certified as located in a designated Urban Center will receive a redevelopment incentive of up to an additional five thousand dollars (\$5,000) to be used towards the purchase price.
+Applicants whose properties are certified as located in a designated urban Center will receive a redevelopment incentive of five thousand dollars (\$5,000) to be used towards the purchase price.